 # with additional silk ribbon and 'TEN YEARS' bar.

 The prices quoted by Spink were five pence for the white metal medals, two shillings for the bronze medals, two shillings and fourpence for the gilt medals and an extra penny for engraving the name.
 All the medals issued in 1898 were of the Spink design but it was decided to drop from the reverse the words 'EVERY TIME THE SCHOOL WAS OPENED'.
 Again, as some medals had already been prepared using the old legend, both reverse types were issued for this year.
 Also this year the first tenth year medal was issued, it was similar to the nine year medal but had a bar on the ribbon bearing the words 'TEN YEARS'.
 Pupils awarded this medal were also presented with a framed engraving of Holman Hunt's "Finding the Saviour in the Temple".
 In June 1898 it was decided that in future children below the age of seven, or below standard I would not be eligible for medals.
 This did not lead to a reduction in the number of medals issued as in 1899 it was decided to allow up to two days of sick leave if notified by a letter from the parents.
 In the same year an eleventh medal was added to the scheme, it was of silver with a silver clasp and a white silk ribbon.
-However, as no pupils qualified for an eleventh year medal until 1902 no silver medals of Queen Victoria were issued to pupils.
+A number of newspaper reports mention, prior to 1897, the award of medals for eleven years.
+The design of these medals is unknown, as the award scheme did not allow for the award of silver medals.
+From 1897 onwards it seems that a few silver medals were awarded to pupils.
+It must be assumed that their design is in conformance with the design changes of 1897.
 A single silver medal, dated 1897, is known to exist.
 As this medal is dated the year Spink were awarded the contract, and two years before the award scheme was amended to allow it, it is almost certainly a specimen struck in connection with the award of the contract.
-For the sake of completeness, the medal has been assigned a number and included in the tables within this publication.
+It is highly likely that the silver medals issued from 1899 are the same design as the 1897 specimen medal.